WATER DELIVERY SYSTEM

 The Bonita Creek Water delivery system begins at the inlet which is placed in our spring water stream.
 It is pumped up hill to our holding tanks and is then gravity fed throughout our community into our homes.

 Currently the community has enough storage for 30,000 gallons of water.
 That may seem like a lot, however the purified water is pumped to the residents who use an average of 2100 gallons per month per 2 member household.
 Please use it wisely.
 Excess water use requires additional pumping, electricity, filter changes and chemicals.
 The average monthly water bill does not cover these additional costs.
+Furthermore, we are a volunteer community to keep our water flowing.
 Please do your best to conserve.

 Carbon filtration for taste and odor control would add more challenges to Bonita Creek Water Company for something that is not guaranteed to satisfy customers.
 Carbon filtration does remove taste and odor from several sources in surface drinking water systems but not everything.
 Specifically for Bonita Creek, taste and odor may be coming from several sources including degrading organics in the creek, tannin and ligands leaching out of leaves and pine needles, algae degradation (MIB and geosmin) and disinfection by-products (from chlorination).
 Although the carbon filtration does help there is no guarantee.
 The cheapest and easiest way to know if it would be beneficial or not is to use a Britta filter.
 Britta filters are simple carbon filters built into pitchers or attachments on faucets, the use of these would show how well a carbon filter would work for the system.